Software QA and Testing Frequently-Asked-Questions, Part 1

 - For small groups or projects, a more ad-hoc process may be appropriate, depending on the type of customers and projects.
 A lot will depend on team leads or managers, feedback to developers, and ensuring adequate communications among customers, managers, developers, and testers.

-- The most value for effort will often be in (a) requirements management processes, with a goal of clear, complete, testable requirement specifications embodied in requirements or design documentation, or in 'agile'-type environments extensive continuous coordination with end-users, (b) design inspections and code inspections, and (c) post-mortems/retrospectives.
+- The most value for effort will often be in (a) requirements management processes, with a goal of clear, complete, testable requirement specifications embodied in requirements or design documentation, or in agile-type environments extensive continuous coordination with end-users, (b) design reviews and code reviews, and (c) post-mortems/retrospectives.
+Agile approaches utilizing extensive regular communication can coordinate well with improved QA processes.

 - Other possibilities include incremental self-managed team approaches such as 'Kaizen' methods of continuous process improvement, the Deming-Shewhart Plan-Do-Check-Act cycle, and others.